All Episodes

 So violence is shielded by language.

-Well, it's not indoctrination, it's education.
+Well, it's not indoctrination.

 Don't you want people to be educated?

-There were I I was reading today about a study that said that one's preference for socialism is dose-dependent, dictated by almost the level of illness you experienced as a child.
+I was reading today about a study that said that one's preference for socialism is dose-dependent, dictated by almost the level of illness you experienced as a child.

 So the more sick you were as a child, the more you like socialism, leftism, or maybe even communism.

-And so healthy people don't need the state as much, don't want as much government, and so the government has every vested incentive to make and keep you sick, which it's doing a fantastic job of doing.
+And so the government has every vested incentive to make and keep you sick, which it's doing a fantastic job of doing.

-Ridiculous amounts, and numbers of people are on endless chronic fistfuls of medication.
+Ridiculous amounts and numbers of people are on endless chronic fistfuls of medication.

 It's appalling, in my view.

-So I think that the system is built from the ground up on violence, and it's not a system that we ever would design from the scratch.
+So I think that the system is built from the ground up on violence.

-It was just we inherited it.
+It's just we inherited it.

 And to hide the violence is the purpose of propaganda.